oddy-boop/Edusync-git/src/supabase/policies.md

 -- ================================================================================================
--- EduSync SaaS Platform - Definitive Multi-Tenant Schema & RLS Policy v4.5
+-- EduSync SaaS Platform - Definitive Multi-Tenant Schema & RLS Policy v4.6
 -- Description: This script refactors the database for multi-tenancy.
 It introduces a `schools` --              table and adds a `school_id` to all relevant tables to isolate data.
 This version --              adds the concept of a `super_admin` and a `domain` column for custom domains.
 --
---              v4.3 Fix: Adds 'super_admin' to the user_roles check constraint.
---              v4.4 Fix: Corrects app_settings RLS policy to allow initial insert by school admin.
---              v4.5 Fix: Corrects app_settings RLS policy to allow public read access for marketing pages.
+--              v4.6 Fix: Corrects app_settings RLS policy to be more explicit for public reads.
 --
 -- INSTRUCTIONS: Run this entire script in your Supabase SQL Editor.
 -- ================================================================================================